Samsung's Galaxy Fold is here -- with six cameras and two batteries

 The three rear cameras are a 12-megapixel wide-angle camera, a 12-megapixel telephoto camera and a 16-megapixel ultra wide camera.
 The two cameras inside are a 10-megapixel selfie camera and an 8-megapixel depth camera.
 The camera on the front is also a 10-megapixel selfie camera.

 The Galaxy Fold does not have a microSD slot, and it comes with 512GB of memory.
-Its fingerprint scanner is on the phone's side.
+Its fingerprint scanner is on the phone's side, like the Galaxy S10E, instead of using an ultrasonic, in-screen fingerprint reader like the rest of the Galaxy S10 line-up.

+That's "so users can access it if it's open or closed," Drew Blackard, Samsung senior director of product marketing, said in an interview after Unpacked.

+The Fold will be available initially only for AT&T and T-Mobile in the US, Samsung said.
+It's unclear about availability in other markets.

 Samsung has been talking about a foldable phone for years and finally revealed a prototype in November.
 It uses a new screen technology called Infinity Flex Display that, Samsung says, lets you repeatedly open and close the device without screen degradation.